Rugiyya/Bamazon/README.md

    ![alt text](/images/ss3.png)

-1. If quantity is insuffucent, the user is asked if they want to purchase another item.
+1. If quantity is insufficient, the user is asked if they want to purchase another item.

    Screen-shot: Quantity Check